As we all know, today WhatsApp is the instant messaging channel with global domination.

 Pretty dense market situation, right?

-Observers of this melting pot have been aware of upcoming changes since a year.
+Observers of this melting pot have been aware of upcoming changes for the past year.
 The change is called the „WhatsApp Business API“, and it’s in closed Beta.
-Facebooks go-to-market strategy, as well as product decisions made so far, are very smart and do have effects of which probably Facebook was not even aware of.
+Facebooks go-to-market strategy, as well as product decisions made thus far, are very clever because they have effects that Facebook most likely was not even aware of.

 So what is the WhatsApp Business API?